syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/UI Automation.md

 ![](CodedUI-Automation-Images/CodedUI_Create.jpg)

-3) Create a new Coded UI project, a CUIT file is added automatically and Generate Code dialog box appears.
+3)For the new Coded UI project, a CUIT file is added automatically and Generate Code dialog box appears.
 In this, choose `Record actions, edit UI map or add assertions`.

 ![](CodedUI-Automation-Images/CodedUI_GenerateCode.jpg)